kanagha/RSS-Feed-Worker/README.md

 5) The publisher queue is constantly being monitored and once a message is received, the corresponding websocket endpoint is notified with the latest feeds.

+Work in progress:

+Publishing the latest feeds to the dynamic endpoints as per channel configured.

 To run:

 1) Run it as a simple java application.

 2) The jar can be deployed to EC2 instances as well.